 iLife and iWork apps that shipped with macOS can’t be adopted by the App Store.

 You can list folders from which apps can be launched and folders from which apps can’t be launched.

 Require admin password to install or update apps

-An administrator password is required to update any apps.
+An administrator password is required in order to update any apps.

 Remove system apps

 Allows any apps other than Settings or Phone (iPhone) to be placed in an approved list.

 Automatic app downloads